Playing Music in Just Intonation - A Dynamically Adapting Tuning Scheme: Horizontal Intonation -- Adaptive Tuning in the Harmonic Progression

 \section{Horizontal Intonation -- Adaptive Tuning in the Harmonic Progression}

 Normally we perceive combinations of tones as `in tune' or `out of tune' if they are played simultaneously.
-However, we are also capable of recognizing the consonance of subsequently played tones, provided that the elapsed time in between is not too large.
+However, as demonstrated by~\cite{milne2016}, we are also capable of recognizing the intonation of sequentially played tones, provided that the elapsed time in between is not too large.
 Apparently our sense of hearing is able to memorize sounds and their spectra for a short while.
 In empirical studies it was found that this psychoacoustic intonational short-term memory is characterized by a typical time scale of about three seconds~\cite{WittmannPoeppel,LehmannGoldhahn}.

-If the chords are tuned separately as described in the last section, the change of the keynote may lead to unpleasant intonational discontinuities between chords.
+If the chords are tuned separately as described in the last section, the sudden change of the chordal root may lead to unpleasant intonational discontinuities between chords.
 This requires that the intonational memory has to be taken into account by correlating the pitches of subsequent chords in a harmonic progression.
 In the following we describe how the intonational memory can be incorporated in the suggested framework of adaptive tuning.